 Operating lease assets and operating lease liabilities are recognized based on the present value of the future minimum lease payments over the lease term at commencement date.
 For leases that do not provide an implicit rate, a collateralized incremental borrowing rate based on the information available at commencement date, including lease term, is used in determining the present value of future payments.
 The operating lease asset also includes any lease payments made and excludes lease incentives and initial direct costs incurred.
 Lease terms may include options to extend or terminate the lease when it is reasonably certain that the option will be exercised.
 Operating lease expense is recognized on a straight-line basis over the lease term.
 MGE has regulatory treatment and recognizes regulatory assets or liabilities for timing differences between when net lease costs are recorded and when costs are recognized.
-As of December 31, 2019, MGE has no significant leases not yet commenced that would create significant future rights and obligations.
+As of December 31, 2020, MGE had no significant leases not yet commenced that would create significant future rights and obligations.

-The following table shows lease expense for the year ended December 31, 2019:
+The following table shows lease expense for the years ended December 31:

-(In thousands) Income Statement Location Finance lease expense: Amortization of leased assets \$ 1,524 Depreciation and amortization Interest on lease liabilities 792 Interest expense, net Operating lease expense 144 Other operations and maintenance Total lease expense \$ 2,460
+(In thousands) 2020 2019 Income Statement Location Finance lease expense: Amortization of leased assets \$ 1,694 \$ 1,524 Depreciation and amortization Interest on lease liabilities 784 792 Interest expense, net Operating lease expense 319 144 Other operations and maintenance Total lease expense \$ 2,797 \$ 2,460

-The following table shows the lease assets and liabilities on the consolidated balance sheet as of December 31, 2019:
+The following table shows the lease assets and liabilities on the consolidated balance sheets as of December 31:

-(In thousands) Balance Sheet Location Lease assets: Finance lease assets \$ 15,895 Property, plant, and equipment, net Operating lease assets 671 Other deferred assets and other Total lease assets \$ 16,566 Lease liabilities: Finance lease liabilities - current \$ 888 Other current liabilities Finance lease liabilities - long-term 17,379 Finance lease liabilities Operating lease liabilities - current 203 Other current liabilities Operating lease liabilities - long-term 496 Other deferred liabilities and other Total lease liabilities \$ 18,966
+(In thousands) 2020 2019 Balance Sheet Location Lease assets: Finance lease assets \$ 15,682 \$ 15,895 Property, plant, and equipment, net Operating lease assets (a) 5,988 671 Other deferred assets and other Total lease assets \$ 21,670 \$ 16,566 Lease liabilities: Finance lease liabilities - current \$ 1,066 \$ 888 Other current liabilities Finance lease liabilities - long-term 17,532 17,379 Finance lease liabilities Operating lease liabilities - current 171 203 Other current liabilities Operating lease liabilities - long-term (a) 5,840 496 Other deferred liabilities and other Total lease liabilities \$ 24,609 \$ 18,966